nora-elfatih/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd print the current working directory
+ls list the file in current dir